Pat Barrett (wrestler)

-Ivor Anthony Patrick Barrett (March 11, 1936 – November 28, 2021), known as Pat Barrett, was an Irish professional wrestler.
+Ivor Anthony Patrick Barrett (11 March 1936 – 28 November 2021), known as Pat Barrett, was an Irish professional wrestler.
 During his career, which spanned from 1960 to the later-1980s, he wrestled in countries including Ireland, Australia, Canada, New Zealand, and the United States, appearing with promotions including the National Wrestling Alliance and the World Wide Wrestling Federation.

 Professional wrestling career

 Barrett started wrestling in 1960 as Paddy Barrett in Ireland and in 1963, he joined the National Wrestling Alliance in the United States where he joined the sanctioned body of promotions in the U.S., National Wrestling Alliance.
 He also toured Canada where he created a successful tag team with Tim Geoghegan.
 Barrett and Geoghegan defeated Art Nelson and Ivan Kameroff on 8 November 1965 to win the NWA Canadian Tag Team Championship.
 They lost their title to John Tolos and Black Terror on 4 January 1966 but defeated them back for the title on 28 February 1966.
 After Barrett and Geoghegan disbanded their team, Barrett created a tag team with Don Leo Jonathan.
 On 22 July 1968, they defeated Abdullah the Butcher and Armand Hussain to win the NWA Canadian Tag Team Championship.
 After the pair separated, Barrett forged a singles career, and feuded with both Jonathan and Geoghegan.

 In 1974, he toured Australia where he created a gimmick of "Mr. Wrestling" and was sometimes known as "Mr. Wrestling of Australia".
 On 5 April 1974, he won a tag team tournament with Tony Kontellis and won the NWA Austra-Asian Tag Team Championship.

 In 1975, he joined World Wide Wrestling Federation under his real name.
 He battled Bruno Sammartino on 15 May 1975 for the WWWF World Heavyweight Championship, but lost by count-out.
-In June 1975, Victor Rivera left WWWF while being the WWWF Tag Team Champion with Dominic De Nucci.
+In June 1975, Victor Rivera left WWWF while being the WWWF Tag Team Champion with Dominic DeNucci.
 De Nucci chose Barrett as his replacement partner.
 De Nucci and Barrett lost the title to The Blackjacks on 26 August 1975.